-How To Install A WordPress Plugin – Featured Method
+How To Install WordPress Plugins – Featured Method

 You can install plugins on your WordPress site using the Featured method.
-The Featured option is selected by default when you arrive on the Add Plugins screen …
+The Featured method is selected by default when you arrive on the Add Plugins screen …

 (Add Plugins – Featured Plugins)

-How To Install A WordPress Plugin – Popular Method
+How To Install WordPress Plugins – Popular Method

 You can install plugins on your WordPress site using the Popular option.
-Go to the ‘Add Plugins’ screen and click on Popular from the options menu …
+Go to the ‘Add Plugins’ area and click on Popular from the options menu …